VictorOroo/Phase-1-Project-EasyGyming/README.md

 2. View Member Details: After selecting a member,Their details will be displayed, including their name, membership ID and their membership plans.
 3. Viewing fellow level members: A user can see all the members in a specific level by searching it on the search area.

-## Screenshots Of the Figma Design
+## Screenshots Of the EasyGyming Website

 - Dropdown menu